nhayward/revpit/user/pages/02.editors/carly-hayward/bio.md

  * Retellings that are unique or I haven’t seen before (think representation from a marginalized group or something completely out-there)
  * Diverse characters (including but not limited to LGBTQA+, BIPOC, and **especially** disabled characters)
 	 * I don't want the diversity to be the _only_ focus of the book.
 People are more than their marginalization and are complex characters.
 Don't distill them to just one thing.
  * \#OwnVoices (I won’t ask authors to disclose or confirm this.
 I'm not looking to out anyone.
 If you feel comfortable listing it, great!
-But I do realize some stories may be OwnVoices that authors are uncomfortable disclosing.
+But I do realize some stories may be OwnVoices that authors are uncomfortable disclosing or prefer not to use the term.
 This will not affect your submission status)

 Some elements that I **do not** want to see:
  * The Chosen One trope